The official Okanagan campus identification card for UBCO students, faculty and staff.

 - Students: Your UBCcard is valid for the duration of your program.
 You will need to renew your UBCcard if you extend the duration of your program or change program levels (e.g. move from an undergraduate to graduate program).
 Visit Student Services desk in person for help.

 - Staff & Faculty: Your UBCcard is valid for the duration of your employment.
 You will need to renew your UBCcard if your term or employment is extended or changed.
-Visit Student Services desk in person with a completed UBCcard Confirmation Form for help.
+Visit Student Services desk in person with a completed UBCcard Faculty and Staff Department Confirmation Letter for help.

 Card Services – Student Services

 3333 University Way

 The UBCcard is the property of UBC Okanagan and is not transferable.
 If the UBCcard is altered, duplicated, or used by anyone other than the cardholder, it may be confiscated by the University.